 Vertiv launches IT testing lab in Poland data centre

-Vertiv today pulled back the curtains on its new laboratory for IT infrastructure, colocated in a data centre in Poland.
+Vertiv today pulled back the curtains on its new laboratory for IT infrastructure, colocated in a data center in Poland.

 According to the company, it has already implemented similar test environments in Customer Experience Centres around the world but this facility is the first of its kind in the Central and Eastern Europe region (CEE).

-Vertiv’s laboratory will be fully equipped and available to clients in the CEE region on Atman data centre campus in Warsaw.
+Vertiv's laboratory will be fully equipped and available to clients in the CEE region on Atman data center campus in Warsaw.